Labor Relations

 Resolutions at the First Step, although final, shall not be precedential.

-Step Two – If the Union bypasses Step One or is not satisfied with the Step One response, it may appeal in writing within seven (7) calendar days after receipt of the Step One decision, or in the case where Step One is bypassed, within twenty-one (21) calendar days from the occurrence of the events giving rise to the grievance or from the time at which the aggrieved individual should reasonably have become aware of the grievance.
-The Step Two appeal shall be made to the Department Chair (or Dean if no Department Chair), with a copy sent to the Assistant Vice President of Labor Relations.
+Step Two – If the Union bypasses Step One or is not satisfied with the Step One response, it may appeal in writing within seven (7) calendar days after receipt of the Step One decision, or in the case where Step One is bypassed, the grievance must be filed within thirty (30) calendar days from the occurrence of the events giving rise to the grievance or from the time at which the aggrieved individual should reasonably have become aware of the grievance.
+The Step Two appeal or Step Two filing shall be made to the Department Chair (or Dean if no Department Chair), with a copy sent to the Assistant Vice President of Labor Relations and the Labor Relations Office (laborrel@uw.edu).
 The Union recognizes that the Chair or Dean may choose to designate other appropriate University personnel to act as the University’s representative for purposes of this Step Two.
-The Chair or Dean (or designee) and the Assistant Vice President of Labor Relations (or designee) shall meet with the Union and grievant within fourteen (14) calendar days of receiving the Step Two appeal and issue a written response to the grievance within seven (7) calendar days of the meeting.
+The date of the meeting will be mutually agreed upon within fourteen (14) calendar days of receiving the grievance and when possible, the Chair or Dean (or designee) and the Assistant Vice President of Labor Relations (or designee) shall meet with the Union and grievant within the aforementioned fourteen (14) calendar days and issue a written response to the grievance within fourteen (14) calendar days of the meeting.
 The requirement of a meeting may be waived by mutual agreement.

-Step Three – Arbitration
+Step Three – Mediation

-- Either party may request that a panel member be removed provided a thirty (30)-day notice is given to the other party.
+2. Either party may request that a panel member be removed provided a thirty (30)-day notice is given to the other party.

 Section 7.5.
 Time Limits.